 - Top Story Carousels: This type of navigational menu is commonly found on high-profile news websites like the New York Times.

 Remember: no matter which type of navigation you end up choosing, the main logo must contain a link back to the homepage.
 Along with this detail, make sure that the overall design of your website and its navigation are both easily readable.
-A readability assessment evaluates the font type, all the images being used, space management as well as other elements that enhance the website’s visual appeal.
+A readability assessment evaluates the font type, all the images being used, space management as well and other elements that enhance the website’s visual appeal.

 Whether your business sells exotic plants or custom-printed greeting cards, the key contact information should be easily accessible for the website visitors.
 Whether that be in the form of a contact number, an email address, links to social media accounts or pre-set Google Map directions, they must all be clearly conveyed to the visitor.
 Generally, the most convenient spot to place contact details is within the website’s footer navigation bar.